 On 9th January an alliance of 32 rebel organisations in Shanghai published their proposals for reorganising the city's local government.
 Mao read and approved these proposals, and Zhou Enlai sent an official telegram congratulating the Shanghai rebels.

 On 12th January the text of the telegram was read out on Central Radio, which prompted a WGHQ relay station in Shanghai to start its morning broadcast early with the excited announcement, "To rebel is justified".

 On 16th January Mao formally approved the Shanghai rebels' seizure of power - the overthrow of both the Shanghai Party Committee and the municipal government.
 The function of these two organisations was to be combined into a new form of local government.
 On 5th February the Shanghai Commune (named for the 1871 Paris Commune) was declared at a mass rally in People's Square.
 Although Mao approved the form of the new organisation, he did not like its name and Commune soon became Revolutionary Committee.

 h.
 15mm w.
 26mm 1.1g

 h.
 13mm w.
 34mm 1.3g

 The events in Shanghai - the "January Storm" - plunged China into a chaotic turmoil that would last until the summer of 1968.
 With smiling encouragement from the very top, power seizures, violent clashes between mass organisations, and the establishment of revolutionary committees occurred all over the country at every level of government and in schools, hospitals and factories.
-China was on the brink of becoming ungovernable until the PLA restored order with a heavy hand.
+China was almost ungovernable until the PLA restored order with a heavy hand.

 h.
 25mm w.
 29mm 3.3g